 Have you ever been part of an interview where you were stumped about how to answer “why MBA after Engineering?”
 In this article, we have compiled the best answers for why an MBA after Engineering.
+It also highlights some of the best answers for can we do MBA after BTech.
 Yes, the most direct and straightforward answer would be that, after years of studying technology, you are now looking to create solutions in the form of machines that enable life to become easier.
 An MBA is an essential degree required to escalate your professional life with requisite managerial and leadership skills.

 Your BTech degree has already enabled you with the technical armory, but pestering relatives will keep asking “why MBA after Engineering?”
 The best answer for why MBA after engineering will be that it will further empower you to lead in managerial fields, making you doubly armed in technical and managerial aspects.